DanBeckDev/azure-devops-toolkit-chrome-ext/README.md

 1. Enter your project directory and click save

 ## TODOs
+- [ ] Create icons and artwork for application and Chrome store
 - [ ] Update UI/UX
 - [ ] Implement compatibility with other IDEs
 - [ ] Refactor code